gvwilson/sensibleadventures/cloudherd/new.md

 for a third mug ("I don't suppose the tiger will want any, do you?
 No?
 No, I thought not."), the prince gave him an abbreviated version of the last few days.

+"Well, isn't that a thing?"
+Ulfmaerr said when Thokmay finished.
+He massaged his bald scalp with one hand, frowning.
+"And now you're, what, you're going to find Stale's cloudherds and get their help?
+I suppose that makes sense, but how?
+You're not a cloudherd yourself, are you?"

+"No, respected," Thokmay said, "But she is."
+He nodded at Noxy.

+The magician looked at his daughter blankly, then laughed.
+"What?
+Oh no, no, you can't have---I mean, this is going to be quite dangerous.
+Already has been, from what you say.
+You can't expect a child to---no, no, that's quite out of the question."
+He shook his head vigorously, and then to Noxy's cringing embarrassment, leaned over and tousled her hair.

+As Ulfmaerr turned back to Kulbinder, Thokmay shot Noxy a questioning look.
+"Later," she mouthed silently, patting the air with one hand.
+He nodded, then smiled insincerely when Ulfmaerr said, "Right, now who wants some dinner?"

+For all his magic, Noxy's father had never learned to do anything more complicated with food than boil it or fry it.
+After watching him for a few minutes with ever-increasing frustration and dismay, Thokmay volunteered to make the meal, then insisted.
+"To thank you for your hospitality, respected," he said.
+"It's a lowland custom, you see---I would feel I was being rude if I did not."

+Noxy and Ulfmaerr sat in silence while the prince peeled, chopped, seasoned, and muttered.
+"So," the magician finally said.
+"Would you like me to tell you a story?
+I swear it's mostly true."

+"Sure," Noxy said.
+She leaned back against the wall and closed her eyes as her father began one of the Ruudian children's tales she had loved so much when she was little.
+Once upon a time, the Prince of Cats decided to go and see the dragon...
+She smiled at the funny parts, and was careful not to wipe the tears from her eyes when he was looking at her.

+Dinner was potatoes, two kinds of onions, and carrot shavings, all simmered together with a bit of salt and a precious little knob of ginger.
+Ulfmaerr praised it lavishly, humming a little as he wolfed it down.
+Noxy ate a full plate, but waved away Thokmay's offer of a second.

+"Well then," the magician said to Thokmay when they were finished.
+"I should probably go and see if any of our trollish friends are still about."

+"Please, respected, I can do that," the prince said, rising.

+"No no no."  Ulfmaerr waved him down, standing as well.
+"You should get some rest.
+And besides, if they *are* still here, that sword of yours won't be nearly as much use as, well, you know."
+He cracked a knuckle and grinned.

+"Yes, respected," Thokmay acquiesced, sitting back down beside Kulbinder.
+The tiger stirred but didn't wake.

+A cold gust of wind swirled into the hut when Ulfmaerr opened the door.
+The flames in the fireplace crackled as they danced to one side for a heartbeat, then straightened and went back to their quiet conversation.
+Thokmay set the pot of stew aside, scratched Kulbinder's ears for a moment, and said, "Spell price?"